 The region of Keri is spread across the entire southwestern peninsula of Zakynthos.
 There are two main urban areas here, the town of Keri in the east, and the small village of Keri in the west.
 Both are connected to the public bus service, but being further from the main towns, if you want to explore the rest of the island from here, you would do well to consider hiring a car.

 The cliffs of Keri are a natural wonder that draws tourists to the area.
-The bone white cliffs tower 300 metres above the sea and jut out far into the water.
+The bone-white cliffs tower 300 meters above the sea and jut out far into the water.
 There are several scenic walks to viewpoints along the cliffs that will grant you a stunning perspective of this landscape.

 The Keri Caves at the southern end of the peninsula are beautiful but only accessible by boat.
 Some boast trip visits the area, or you can hire your own boat from Keri Town.